Firm News & Events

 Schuchat, Cook & Werner congratulates several members of our outstanding support staff for their years of dedicated service and support for our attorneys and clients.
-Thank you to Alisa Caldwell (15 Years), Nicole Garrett (17 Years), and Christine Lay (48 years)!
+Thank you to Alisa Caldwell (15 Years), Nicole Garrett (17 Years)!

 On June 21, 2017, Charles Werner received the William L. Weiss Award from the Board of Governors of the Bar Association of Metropolitan St. Louis (BAMSL) in recognition of his leadership and years service with BAMSL and the St. Louis legal community.

 The Eighth Circuit Court of Appeals has enforced an NLRB order, finding that a subsidiary of Chipotle Mexican Grill unlawfully terminated employee Patrick Leeper because of his participation in the “Show-Me $15” campaign.
 Rochelle Skolnick and Chris Grant represented the Show-Me $15 campaign in the case.
 Patrick has fought relentlessly for fairness in the workplace and is a dedicated supporter of the movement.
 Congrats to Patrick and to Show-Me $15!